MaidScientistIzutsumiMarin/tumblrbot/README.md

    To be specific, it should follow the [JSON Lines] file format with one collection of name/value pairs (a dictionary) per line.
 You can validate your file using the [JSON Lines Validator].

+- **`post_limit`** - At most, this many valid posts will be included in the training data.
+This effectively is a filter to select the `N` most recent valid posts from each blog. `0` will use every available valid post.
 - **`filtered_words`** - During training data generation, any posts with the specified words will be removed.
 Word boundaries are not checked by default, so "the" will also filter out posts with "them" or "thematic".
 This setting supports regular expressions, so you can explicitly look for word boundaries by surrounding an entry with "\\\b", i.e. "\\\bthe\\\b".
 Regular expressions have to be escaped like so due to how JSON data is read in.
 If you are familiar with regular expressions, it could be useful for you to know that every entry is joined with a "|" which is then used to search the post content for any matches.
 - **`developer_message`** - This message is used in for fine-tuning the AI as well as generating prompts.
 If you change this, you will need to run the fine-tuning again with the new value before generating posts.
 - **`user_message`** - This setting is used and works in the same way as `developer_message`.